b-studios/doc.js/docs/guides/CUSTOMIZE.md

     render_tokens :of => @code_object, :in => :sidebar

-While registering a new token you can use any symbol for `area`.
+While {Token::Handler.register registering a new token} you can use any symbol for `area`.
 But your tokens may not appear in the rendered html-documentation, unless you explicitly call `render_tokens` for each area.

 The default-templates make use of the following areas: